enemonsieur/offis_repo/PROJECTS/Marketing Confiotes/1PMP course.md

 I started your course 1PMP and I have a problem: Course help M1 L3 : Where can I find journals or facebook groups for my industry?

 AVATAR
-How can you become Anne Ndame, what
+	How can you become Anne Ndame, what are the elements you need to write to become Anne Ndame